joeldodson/braille/docs/about.md

 ## Future?

 My initial goal is to be able to use an iOS and an Android mobile device efficiently with the Hable One.
-As of June, 2025, braille.codes is very much manually created specifically based around my needs.
+As of July , 2025, braille.codes is very much manually created specifically based around my needs.
 Hopefully, others can find it useful.

 As I was digging around in various braille organizations and GitHub repos looking for references,